 - Copies of teaching evaluations (if you have taught previously)

 - Completed "Verification of Employment Hours for New Sessional Instructors Application" Form (if you are a registered nurse).
 You may need multiple forms completed if you had multiple employers.

-- Proof of degree(s) obtained - i.e. official transcript(s) or photocopy of your graduation certificate(s)
+- Proof of degree(s) obtained - i.e. official transcript(s) or photocopy of your graduation certificate(s)/diploma(s)

 - Proof of current CNO registration (if you are a registered nurse) - i.e. Print your registration status from the CNO website (using "Find a Nurse")